AdobeDocs/media-analytics.en/help/use-cases/federated-analytics.md

 # Federated Analytics{#federated-analytics}

 The Federated Analytics service provides a system for sharing streaming media data (audio and video) between two partners.
-The standardized measurement data created by Media Analytics is the hallmark for Federated Analytics, allowing the same data to flow into a single report from multiple sources.
+The standardized measurement data created by the Streaming Media Collection Add-on is the hallmark for Federated Analytics, allowing the same data to flow into a single report from multiple sources.
 Through the rules and logic governing Federated Analytics, data is easily controlled and individualized to meet the needs of each partnership.
 Federated Analytics makes audio and video measurement more efficient, streamlined, and actionable.